MechanicalRock/mechanicalrock.github.io/_posts/2022-07-18-azure-ad-authentication-cypress.md

 But why should you go to all this effort to test your app end-to-end (e2e) and not use other approaches such as disabling the authentication when running your e2e tests?

-Its ultimately about having confidence in what you're deploying and being able to catch issues earlier **reducing lead times** and **time to restore** when things do go wrong.
+It's ultimately about having confidence in what you're deploying and being able to catch issues earlier **reducing lead times** and **time to restore** when things do go wrong.

-Its something we are highly motivated about at Mechanical Rock so if your users are catching issues before you do or you just don't have confidence in what you're delivering please [get in touch with us!](https://www.mechanicalrock.io/lets-get-started)
+We are highly motivated about these sorts of things at Mechanical Rock so if your users are catching issues before you do or you just don't have confidence in what you're delivering please [get in touch with us!](https://www.mechanicalrock.io/lets-get-started)

 ![Mechanical Rock Logo](/img/mr-logo-dark-landscape.jpg){:loading="lazy"}